Jucy181/reward_system/README.md

 ### Steps for Deployment:

-1. Push code to GitLab.
+1. Push code to GitHub.
-2. Connect Render to GitLab repository.
+2. Connect Render to GitHub repository.
 3. Choose **Manual Deploy → Deploy latest commit**.
 4. Render installs dependencies and runs the project with Gunicorn.
 5. The live app is available at: https://my-first-project-2-wvkv.onrender.com